 There is a common belief in the scientific community that females played a key role the evolution of human tool use.
 As observed in the chimpanzee community, the adult males are typically the last to pick up a new method of accomplishing a task.
 The adolescent males and females seem to be far more open to adaptation.
 And since adolescents spend most of their time with the females of the community, biologists have theorized that females are the primary innovators in tool use.
 The females use tools to adapt to changing conditions and pass along the adaptations to the young of the group, who easily pick up the new tool use.
 The adolescents eventually become the alpha males and the offspring-rearing females, solidifying the new tool in the daily life of the group.
 With 96 percent of human DNA matching chimpanzee DNA, the latest observations of female-dominant tool innovation in a chimpanzee community could provide fuel for the theory of female-driven tool innovation in human evolution.

-To learn more about chimpanzees, evolution and related topics, check out the links on the next page.
+To learn more about chimpanzees, evolution and related topics, check out the links below.